Janibanani1311/Digital-Organisation/slides.md

 ---

-characteristics of a leader in the digital age
+The characteristics of a leader in the digital age are...

 * Integrity
 * Ability to delegate